Mat-foucher/RTPGPT/README.md

 The problem?
 Time spent looking for answers, tickets sitting in queues longer, emails and teams messages marinating while ops are impacted.

 TLDR: when technology works, it's great.
-When technology doesn't work, it's terrible adn worse when you can't find the answers you need - and fast.
+When technology doesn't work, it's terrible.
+Worse even, when you can't find the answers you need - and fast.

 ### What does this bot fix?